Ai Weiwei: Support for Julian Assange

-Ai has long advocated for the release of Julian Assange.
-In 2016, he co-signed a letter which stated that the UK and Sweden were undermining the UN by ignoring the findings of a UN working group that found Assange was being arbitrarily detained.
-The letter called on the UK and Sweden to guarantee Assange's freedom of movement and provide compensation.
-Ai visited Assange in high security Belmarsh Prison after his arrest by the UK.
-In September 2019, Ai held a silent protest in support of Assange outside London's Old Bailey court where Assange's extradition hearing was being held.
-Ai called for Assange's freedom and said "He truly represents the very core value of why we are fighting, the freedom of the press".
+Ai has long advocated for the release of WikiLeaks founder Julian Assange.
+In 2016, he co-signed a letter which claimed that the British and Swedish governments were undermining the United Nations (UN) by ignoring the findings of a UN working group that found Assange was being arbitrarily detained.
+The letter called on both governments to guarantee Assange's freedom of movement and provide him with compensation.
+Ai also visited Assange in HM Prison Belmarsh after he was arrested by British authorities.
+In September 2019, Ai held a silent protest in support of Assange outside Old Bailey where Assange's extradition hearing was being held.
+Ai called for Assange's release and said "He truly represents the very core value of why we are fighting, the freedom of the press."

-In 2021, Ai was invited to submit a piece for the virtual UK art exhibition The Great Big Art Exhibition, which was organised by Firstsite.
-Ai's piece, called Postcard for Political Prisoners, incorporated a photograph of the running machine used by Assange in the Ecuadorian embassy.
-After initially accepting Ai's idea, Firstsite's director said that it could not include his project "due to time constraints, and because it did not fit with the concept of the exhibition".
-Ai said he thought the reason for the rejection was that the exhibition did not "want to touch on a topic like Assange".
+In 2021, Ai was invited to submit a piece for the virtual British art exhibition The Great Big Art Exhibition, which was organised by Firstsite.
+Ai's piece, called Postcard for Political Prisoners, incorporated a photograph of the running machine used by Assange while staying at the Ecuadorian embassy in London.
+After initially accepting Ai's idea, Firstsite's director said that it could not include his project "due to time constraints, and because it did not fit with the concept of the exhibition."
+Ai said he thought the reason for the rejection was that the exhibition did not "want to touch on a topic like Assange."

+Israeli–Palestinian conflict

+In November 2023, Ai Weiwei's exhibition at the Lisson Gallery in London was postponed indefinitely after he tweeted about the Israeli–Palestinian conflict that "the sense of guilt around the persecution of the Jewish people has been, at times, transferred to offset the Arab world.
+Financially, culturally, and in terms of media influence, the Jewish community has had a significant presence in the United States".
+He criticized the suspension of two New York University professors for comments regarding Israel's actions in the Gaza Strip, saying "This is really like a cultural revolution, which is really trying to destroy anybody who have different attitudes, not even a clear opinion."

 Artistic works

-Weiwei is often referred to as China's most famous artist.
+Ai has been called China's most famous artist living in the West.
 He has created works that focus on human rights abuses using video, photography, wallpaper, and porcelain.